About the Author

-Gerry’s career in international trade and systems thinking shapes his approach to technology, policy, and everyday decision-making.
-After nearly six decades spent evaluating markets, infrastructure, and incentives, he has developed a reputation for cutting through noise, fear, and fashionable narratives with clear, real-world analysis grounded in lived experience rather than slogans.
+Gerry’s long career in international trade, market development, and government-facing work shapes his approach to technology, policy, institutions, and everyday decision-making.
+After nearly six decades spent evaluating markets, infrastructure, incentives, and political systems, he has developed a reputation for cutting through noise, fashion, and official mythology with clear, real-world analysis grounded in lived experience rather than slogans.

-His working life spans almost sixty years and mirrors the transformation of British industry and international trade since the late 1960s.
-He entered exporting at a time when communication relied on telex, telegrams — and often no communication at all.
-Markets were developed face-to-face, and success depended as much on pragmatism, personal relationships, and cultural understanding as on product or price.
+His working life mirrors the transformation of British industry and international trade since the late 1960s.
+He entered exporting at a time when communication relied on telex, telegrams, and face-to-face contact, and when markets were developed through persistence, pragmatism, and personal relationships rather than dashboards and video calls.

 South Korea became a defining chapter in both his professional and personal life.
-He lived and worked there for several years, gaining an insider’s understanding of business culture, regulation, and rapid industrialisation.
+He lived and worked there for several years, gaining an insider’s understanding of business culture, regulation, industrialisation, and the long importance of trust in East Asian commerce.
 It was also where he met his second wife, whose linguistic and cultural insight later became central to their joint professional work.

 He later founded Korea Connections, a specialist consultancy supporting British companies entering the Korean market.

-A lifelong pragmatist and willing technophile, Gerry was using dial-up CompuServe email in the early 1980s and has consistently embraced new technology while remaining sceptical of unexamined claims.
+A lifelong pragmatist and willing technophile, Gerry was using dial-up CompuServe email in the early days of digital communication and has consistently embraced new technology while remaining sceptical of unexamined claims.
 Although never formally an engineer, he grew up surrounded by motor engineering and remains closely connected to the trade through family involvement in a local workshop and MOT station.

 Now retired from professional practice, he writes independently, drawing on first-hand experience of trade, culture, power, institutional dynamics, and the realities that sit behind official narratives.